dddrrreee/cs140e-23win/labs/13-vm-page-table/README.md

 ###### Catch insufficient privileges: `2-test-no-access-write.c`

+(Note: you already did this in last lab, should be a quick change.)

 A big part of VM is what to do when a translation does not exist, or the operation on it has insufficient privilege (e.g., a write to a read-only segment).

 Fortunately, handling these operations isn't much different from how we did interrupts and system calls:

   1. You define an exception handler (in our case `data_abort_vector`).
   2. When you get a fault, you read the fault status register to get the reason (b4-20) and also the fault address (b4-44).